Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Identification and estimation

 \end{enumerate} \end{theorem}

 This theorem suggests that the proposed estimator allows for using flexible, data-adaptive estimation strategies for the nuisance parameters $P(T>u|A=a,L)$ and $E\{Y(s)|A=a,L,T>u\}$, including variable selection, splines, and other forms of regularization, as well as modern machine learning methods or hybrid approaches that combine statistical and algorithmic learning.
-While such flexible techniques usually induce non-negligible regularization bias and may deliver estimators with slow convergence rates \citep{van_der_laan_targeted_2011,chernozhukov_double/debiased_2018}, the theorem merely demands consistent estimators, regardless of the rate of convergence.
-This is likewise the case for standard AIPW estimators of the ATE in simple randomized trials, where consistent estimation of the conditional outcome means suffices in order to achieve root-$n$ consistency and asymptotic linearity (and thus normality).
-Consequently, we can construct a $(1-\alpha)100\%$ confidence interval for $\Psi_t$ as $\hat{\Psi}^*_t\pm z_{1-\alpha/2}\hat{v}^{1/2}$, with $z_{1-\alpha/2}$ the $(1-\alpha/2)$-quantile of the standard normal distribution and $\hat{v}$ given by 1 over root-$n$ times the sample standard deviation of the EIF of ${\Psi}^*_t$, with all unknowns substituted by consistent estimators.
+While such data-adaptive techniques usually induce non-negligible regularization bias and may deliver estimators with slow convergence rates \citep{van_der_laan_targeted_2011,chernozhukov_double/debiased_2018}, this does not affect the asymptotic behavior of $\hat{\Phi}^*_t$, which is root-$n$ consistent and asymptotically linear as long as the conditions in Theorem \ref{th: CPLOT} are satisfied.

-Notably, if the known randomization probability is used rather than estimated, condition 2 of Theorem \ref{th: PLOT} vanishes entirely.
-We nonetheless recommend estimating the propensity scores as this improves efficiency and reduces variance when other nuisance parameters are not consistently estimated \citep{rotnitzky2010note}, and may more generally give finite-sample benefits.
-A drawback, however, is that the aforementioned confidence interval may fail to cover at the nominal rate when inconsistent nuisance parameter estimators are used.
-This can be remedied by additionally accounting for the uncertainty in estimating the propensity score (as in \cite{kelly2024automated}).

-In observational studies where $L$ is sufficient to adjust for confounding of the effect of $A$ on both the outcome and the time to ICE, the nonparametrically efficient estimator (\ref{AdjDML}) remains valid, though this requires stronger conditions on the convergence rates of the nuisance parameters (see Appendix D).